 7. Trench Garage Floor Drains:

 A trench drain is a great option if you have a lot of water or debris on your garage floor.
-They are installed in a trench in the floor and can be either covered or open.
+They are installed in a trench on the floor and can be either covered or open.
 The most important thing to consider when choosing a trench drain is the size of the opening.
 Also, make sure to choose one that will be able to catch all the water and debris that comes into your garage.

 8. Square Bell Trap Drains: